Logo

 Action Center

-Assault weapons are semiautomatic firearms that can kill many people in a short period of time due to the weapons’ rapid rate of fire and high muzzle velocity – such firepower is increased when high-capacity magazines are attached, allowing the shooter to fire more rounds without needing to reload.
+Assault weapons are military-style, semiautomatic firearms that can kill many people in a short period of time due to the weapons’ rapid rate of fire and high muzzle velocity – such firepower is increased when high-capacity magazines are attached, allowing the shooter to fire more rounds without needing to reload.
 These weapons of war have been used in many of the deadliest mass shootings in America.
-The Assault Weapons Ban (S.25 in the 118th Congress/H.R.1808 in the 117th Congress) would ban semiautomatic weapons and large capacity ammunition feeding devices, require background checks on all sales or transfers of grandfathered assault weapons, and mandate safe storage of grandfathered weapons – all of which would help safeguard American communities.
+The Assault Weapons Ban (H.R.
+698/S.25) would ban semiautomatic weapons and large capacity ammunition feeding devices, require background checks on all sales or transfers of grandfathered assault weapons, and mandate safe storage of grandfathered weapons – all of which would help safeguard American communities.

 Background

-These weapons of war make mass shootings deadlier, higher-casualty events where more people are murdered or injured.
+States with restrictions on magazine size have half the rate of mass shootings as states without restrictions.
+In fact, laws restricting magazine size are by far the strongest predictor of a state’s mass shooting rate.
+These weapons of war make mass shootings deadlier, higher-casualty events.
 Americans have become too familiar with this carnage: year after year, mass shootings have happened in houses of worship, nightclubs, schools, grocery stores, and other everyday places, destroying lives, families, and communities in mere minutes, were covered with extensive and upsetting news reports and met with widespread public outcry, yet Congress failed to act.

 In shootings where assault weapons or high-capacity magazines are used, 155 percent more people are shot and 47 percent more people are killed.
-Some of the deadliest mass shootings in America have involved assault weapons, including Las Vegas, Sandy Hook, Parkland, Uvalde, the Tree of Life shooting, and many others.
-By the fourth week of January 2023, at least 69 people were murdered in 39 mass shootings across the United States.
+Some of the deadliest mass shootings in America have involved assault weapons, including those in Las Vegas, Orlando, Parkland, Sutherland Springs, Uvalde, Pittsburgh, and many others.
+The shooter at Sandy Hook Elementary School had an assault weapon and ten 30-round magazines in his possession.
+According to Sandy Hook Promise, in 4 minutes, he shot 154 bullets, killing 20 children and 6 adults.
+When he had to pause to reload, 11 children were able to escape.

 In the aftermath of the Uvalde mass shooting, Uvalde pediatrician Dr. Roy Guerrero testified before Congress: "[W]hat I did find was something no prayer will ever relieve.
 Two children, whose bodies had been so pulverized by the bullets fired at them, decapitated, whose flesh had been so ripped apart, that the only clue as to their identities was the blood-spattered cartoon clothes still clinging to them.”
 Weapons of war that are capable of such heinous devastation and death have no place in civil, peaceful society.
 Mass shootings have a ripple effect beyond the initial attack in the communities they touch, seeding generations of trauma and pain felt by the community long after.

 The Assault Weapons Ban (H.R.
 698/S.25) would ban the importation, sale, trade, and possession of semiautomatic weapons or large capacity ammunition feeding devices.
 It would require background checks on all sales or transfers of grandfathered assault weapons and require safe storage of grandfathered weapons.
 States and localities would be allowed to use funds for voluntary gun buyback programs for grandfathered assault weapons and large-capacity ammunition feeding devices.
-Senator Dianne Feinstein (D-CA) reintroduced the Assault Weapons Ban on January 23, 2023.
-Rep. David Cicilline (D-RI-1) also re-introduced the bill in the House on February 1, 2023.
+The Assault Weapons Ban is sponsored by the late Senator Dianne Feinstein (D-CA) in the Senate and Representative Lucy McBath (D-GA-7) in the House.

 Jewish Values